-The staging systems for multiple myeloma are the Revised International Staging System (RISS), which is commonly used (see Table 1), and the Durie-Salmon Staging System (see Table 2).
-Both have three stages, though they do not mean the same thing.
+Your doctor may refer to the staging systems that are used for multiple myeloma: the Revised International Staging System (RISS), which is commonly used (see Table 1), and the Durie-Salmon Staging System (see Table 2).
+Both systems have three stages, but they have different meanings.
+A new version of the RISS has been proposed.
+Ask your physician about the staging system being used for your diagnosis.

 Revised International Staging System (RISS)